jamsocket/plane/docs/docs/concepts.md

 Functionally, Spawner is divided into two parts: the **controller**, and the **drone**.

-The controler is the dispatch center, responsible for accepting external requests for backends and deciding which drone to run them on.
-The controller is also responsible for routing traffic to the appropriate drone by serving DNS, and vouching for drones when they need to request HTTPS certificates.

 The drones are the workers that run the actual backends.
 The Spawner drone codebase runs on each drone machine and is responsible for coordinating with a local Docker instance to run backends, as well as dispatching inbound traffic to the appropriate container.

+The controller is the dispatch center, responsible for accepting external requests for backends and deciding which drone to run them on.
+The controller is also responsible for routing traffic to the appropriate drone by serving DNS, and vouching for drones when they need to request HTTPS certificates.